 "The Muslims" are currently the premier, featured threat which serves that purpose, following in the footsteps of the American-Japanese, the Communists, the Welfare-Stealing Racial Minorities, the Gays, and the Illegal Immigrants.
 Many of those same groups still serve this purpose, but their scariness loses its luster after decades of exploitation and periodically must be replaced by new ones.

-The terrorists have won, guys.
-They flew a few planes, destroyed some buildings, killed a couple thousand people.
+buildings, killed a couple thousand people.
 It was our idiotic scared reactions which drove us to record deficits, torture, fewer civil liberties, a surveillance state, and participation in the two longest foreign wars in US history, which killed more of our people than the planes did (not to mention Iraqis/Afghans).
 And we're still scared.

 It's simple advice, sadly still relevant: Refuse to be terrorized.
 Stop playing into their hands and for Baal's sake, grow up.